tscopp/puppet-jss/README.md

 # puppet-jss

-Deployment of JAMF Software's JSS is, by no means, a unmanageable task.
+Deployment of JAMF Software's JSS is, by no means, an unmanageable task.
 There are, however, a lot of steps.
 This module seeks to resolve that.

 Install the module:
 ```bash